oracle-quickstart/oci-arch-logging-splunk/README.md

 ### Step 4: Download and Install the Plugin

-`NOTE: Before proceeding with next steps, please open a service request with Oracle or reach out to your account team to get the downloadable software of the plugin`
+`NOTE: Before proceeding with next steps, please open a service request with [Oracle Support](https://support.oracle.com/portal/) or reach out to your account team to get the downloadable software of the plugin`

 Perform the below steps to complete Step 5.